hukkax/Decks/README.md

 - I already use this in my DJ sets
 - No documentation yet
-- Linux build needs work
+- Linux build needs some work
 - Lots of work to be done regarding code quality, stability, GUI, features

 ## Build info